puppetlabs/puppet-docs/source/guides/passenger.markdown

 [Apache httpd](http://httpd.apache.org/) or [nginx](http://nginx.org/).

-Passenger is the recommended deployment method for modern versions of Puppet masters, but you may run into compatibility issues with Puppet versions older than 0.24.6 and Passenger versions older than 2.2.5.
+Passenger is the recommended deployment method for modern versions of puppet masters, but you may run into compatibility issues with Puppet versions older than 0.24.6 and Passenger versions older than 2.2.5.